dibyendumajumdar/ravi/README.md

 end
 ```

-If no type is specified then then type will be `any`.
+If no type is specified then then type will be `any` - however user cannot specify this - i.e. the lack of a type will imply this.

 Tables and arrays need special syntax to denote the element / key types.
 The syntax might use the angle brackets similar to C++ template aruguments.